 Dear Women's Imaging Insider,

-Plus, check out the following recent women's imaging stories:
+Plus, check out the following women's imaging stories:

 - A Canadian team reported that over 400,000 fewer mammograms were performed in Ontario during the COVID-19 pandemic than would have otherwise been conducted.

 - Black women have less access to new mammography technology compared with white women, though these differences decrease over time as the technologies become more widely available, a recent study suggests.

 - Swiss researchers found that using humor during routine breast cancer screenings can improve relationships between radiologists and patients.

 - About a quarter of physicians do not consider life expectancy a good enough reason to stop cancer screening in older adults, according to a Johns Hopkins University team.